-It hasn’t been independently Snell or SHARP tested yet, but as you probably know, we analyze SHARP’s helmet testing data to assess helmet safety, and looking back over all their tested helmets, Nolan has scored four out of a maximum five stars for every single tested helmet.
+It hasn’t been independently Snell tested in the US or SHARP tested in the UK yet, but as you probably know, we analyze SHARP’s helmet testing data to assess helmet safety; and looking back over all their tested helmets, Nolan has scored four out of a maximum five stars for every single tested helmet.

 That’s not only a great score but it’s staggeringly consistent across the years.

 Of course, when you’re looking at flip-front helmet safety, you obviously want that chin bar to stay firmly closed during an impact.
-Nolan is one of the very few helmet makers who have a perfect 100% record so far for their chin guards staying locked and closed during testing.
+Thankfully, looking at the SHARP data we can see that Nolan is one of the very few helmet makers who have a perfect 100% record so far for their chin guards staying locked and closed during testing.